lonnen/davis-ci/README.md

 # Davis

-A Dokku powered mini-Travis(-CI).
-A tiny, under-featured CI purpose built for an engineering CTF-alike event.
+A Dokku powered mini-Travis-CI.

+purpose built for an engineering work-week event. someday it'll grow up into a real thing.

 Forked from Dokku and suffering from a muddled identity.
 Lots of commands rely on Dokku commands and jargon, but with some unstated redefinitions to make things apply in a CI environment.